 Still, the problem with the critique that Simone Leigh puts forward is that it comes quite close to acting as another kind of gate keeping.
 Of the roughly 24 topics she mentions — which are, for me, quite recherché bodies of knowledge — I am conversant with only about nine, that is, less than half, and I make my living primarily as an art critic.
 There are many valid responses to art, and their validity, I argue, rests on being truly engaged with the work, with taking it seriously, with quieting the other voices that surround the encounter so that one can hear what the work has to say.
 One useful approach to art criticism is to become conversant with the history of the object’s making, its allusions to particular discourses, canons, and historical circumstances, or with the artist’s biography and concerns.
 Another is a more phenomenological one, which gives space to the viewer who may come to the work with naiveté, just as I did the first time I set foot inside an art museum.
 Despite my lack of knowledge, the work spoke to me and still keeps speaking.
 This phenomenological approach asks the question of how this work rewards my attention.
 It asks: What is now possible that wasn’t before the encounter with this object or experience?
 If the arts community doesn’t regard this response as valid, then it is justly accused of constructing itself to be an elitist enclave.

 The danger here is that Leigh might cordon off her work from general critical assessment by in essence claiming that it exceeds the grasp of those who haven’t read the canons she’s read.
 And thus Leigh or other artists might take up the position that any critique that issues from outside their province of knowledge is invalid.
 Leigh ends her address by saying that in the past, “instead of mentioning these things, I have politely said black women are my primary audience.”
 But I wonder how may Black women would be conversant with the topics she’s mentioned, and of what class and upbringing?
 While these critics may be mistaken or only partially correct, Leigh’s statement ventures toward trying to make art that is critically bulletproof.
 It shouldn’t be.
 Art making should be vulnerable.
 It should be subject to failure and mis-recognition and summary dismissal by those who are unconcerned with the artist’s concerns and in turn, can also be revelatory to those who do share these concerns.
 Art should allow for mistakes because it is the most powerful and most open field of semiotic play we have available to us.
-It doesn’t need to be beholden to any notion of radicality.
+It doesn’t need to be radical.
 It just needs to be.